WIAS-PDELib/ExtendableFEMBase.jl/docs/src/fems.md

 | [`HDIVRTkENRICH`](@ref) | ✓ (order-dep) |  | ✓ (order-dep) | |

-Note: the dofmap pattern describes the connection of the local degrees of freedom to entities of the grid and also hints to the continuity.
-Here, "N" or "n" means nodes, "F" or "f" means faces, "E" or "e" means edges and "I" means interior (dofs without any continuity across elements).
-Capital letters cause that every component has its own degree of freedom, while small letters signalize that only one dof is associated to the entity.
-As an example "N1f1" (for the Bernardi-Raugel element) means that at each node sits one dof per component and at each face sits a single dof.
-Usually finite elements that involve small letters are only defined vector-valued (i.e. the number of components has to match the element dimension), while finite elements that only involve capital letters are available for any number of components.
+Note: The dofmap pattern describes how local degrees of freedom are associated with grid entities and provides insight into the continuity properties of the element.
+Here, "N" or "n" denotes nodes, "F" or "f" denotes faces, "E" or "e" denotes edges, and "I" denotes interior degrees of freedom (i.e., those without continuity across elements).
+Capital letters indicate that each component has its own degree of freedom, while lowercase letters mean only one degree of freedom is associated with the entity.
+For example, "N1f1" (as in the Bernardi-Raugel element) means that each node has one dof per component and each face has a single dof.
+Typically, finite elements involving lowercase letters are only defined for vector-valued cases (i.e., the number of components must match the element dimension), while those with only capital letters are available for any number of components.

 ## H1-conforming finite elements